Retsam/ko-react/README.md

 This intended as a migration path for legacy Knockout codebases - the knockout html template engine can be replaced  with React templates, while leaving the core Knockout logic intact, allowing for an incremental migration path to React.

 This library provides utilities for allowing React components to rerender, driven by observables (like MobX), and a bindingHandler to bridge from ko templates to react components.
-(There is not currently any provided mechanism for the reverse: rendering knockout templates from react components)
+There is preliminary support for the reverse - react components to knockout logic - in the form of the `useKnockoutBindings` hook.

 ## API